shadowhijackers/roadmap-for-frontend-developer/README.md

         8. practice ajax and fetch with jsonplaceholder [REST API providers]

    5. Importantance of Flowcharts (must for freshers) and manual iterations. [start your program with it for complex logic]
-    ### 7. typescript (now a days most frameworks comes with it. so, must for frontend developer)
+### 6. typescript (now a days most frameworks comes with it. so, must for frontend developer)
                let,const,
                getter, setter,
                OOPs class, inheritance, intefaces, abstract, generics.

-### 8. debugging
+### 7. debugging
         learn chrome devtool [https://www.youtube.com/watch?v=aeCxJzriXWo] (it will help you to fix when you stucked in something)
-   9. learn basics devops knowledge like source code management with GIT, deployment with git up pages or heroku and deploy your project
+   8. learn basics devops knowledge like source code management with GIT, deployment with git up pages or heroku and deploy your project
-   10. Start with any framework like ReactJs, VueJs, Angular. (velocity of learning will be same if you completed all above, if you dont know TS then crate-react-app)
+   9. Start with any framework like ReactJs, VueJs, Angular. (velocity of learning will be same if you completed all above, if you dont know TS then crate-react-app)

-   ### 11. Tips &tricks.
+   ### 10. Tips &tricks.
          1. coding standard (write a code to understand for everyone and international standards) [PLAN FIRST BEFORE YOU START]
             1. Solid pattern,
             2. clean code,